ekkis/poc-namada-tx/shielded/README.md

 ## Shielding the transaction

-To handle shielded addresses we need to create a new function:
+Shielded transactions use *payment addresses*, so we need to create a new function to retrieve these:

 ```rust
 // top of file